evolving-plants/experiments/README.md

   - [ ] SEASON: If no plants were selected before pressing new season, select all plants and drop all seeds
   - [ ] SEASON: Do not let new season be clicked until all seeds have fallen to the ground
   - [ ] Make a timer mechanism to generate new seasons without the users (for natural selection)

-  - [ ] BUD: put a tiny bud at the top of the growing stalk

   - [ ] Adjust distances between stems and make multiple buds at the top of the growing stalk
   - [✓] FLOWER: Make flower petals dry up and fall off as the seedpod grows